 - Click Create Embed Code to create an embed code for this media

-- Toggle the Active slider on or off to Activate or Deactivate an existing embed code.
+- Toggle the Active slider on or off to activate or deactivate an existing embed code.

 - Click the vertical action menu and then Delete for a link to delete an existing embed code.